wp-plugins/category-coloumn/readme.txt

 The style textarea is now resizable and the input fields got smaller

 = 3.6 =
-Better excerpts and corract alt and title tags, fechting the thumbnails works now also with galleries
+Better excerpts and corract alt and title tags, fetching the thumbnails works now also with galleries

 = 3.7 =